vcse59/Generative-AI-MCP-Application/README.md

     pip install poetry
     ```

-1. **Install dependencies for each component:**
+1. **Install dependencies for each component in separate terminal with active virtual environment :**
     ```bash
     cd chat-app
     npm install
-    cd ../mcp-client
+    cd mcp-client
     poetry install
-    cd ../mcp-client
+    cd mcp-server
     poetry install

 2. **Navigate to mcp-server project and start the MCP server in new terminal with active virtual envrionment:**